hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 - Creating and deleting teams
 - Managing team membership and organization-level permissions granted to the team
-- Viewing the full list of teams
+- Viewing the full list of teams, both visible and secret
 - Managing [organization settings][]

 ## Managing Teams